Last-mile delivery

-During the current strange time-related Covid-19, I would like to concentrate on the last-mile delivery of the eCommerce industry.
+During the current COVID-19 pandemic, I would like to focus on the last-mile delivery aspect of the e-commerce industry.

-Now, it is a really important factor in the whole business continuity.
+Now, it is a crucial factor in the overall business continuity.

-Last-mile delivery is defined as the movement of goods from a transportation hub to the final delivery destination.
+Last-mile delivery is the movement of goods from a transportation hub to the final delivery destination.

-The final delivery destination is typically a personal residence, home, or apartment.
+The final delivery destination is a personal residence, such as a home or apartment.

-The focus of last-mile logistics is to deliver items to the end-user as fast as possible.
+Last-mile logistics focuses on delivering items to the end-user as fast as possible.

 Last-mile logistics